HanneMaes/my-zorin-linux-setup/Tweaks.md

 *Tweaks > Windows > Attach Modal Dialogs*

 ## Fix weekdays that are displayed in Deutsch instead of Dutch or English
-This is a bug when you have Belgien selected in 'Regional Formats'
+This is a bug when you have Belgien selected in 'Regional Formats'<br>

-This fix only works if you have the system language set to English: *Settings > Region & Language > Formats > Denmark*
+This fix only works if you have the system language set to English: *Settings > Region & Language > Formats > Denmark*<br>
 English (Denmark) is a suitable choice in Europe

 ## Remove application from Gnome launcher
 1. ``$ cd /usr/share/applications``
 2. Find the *.desktop* file of the application
-3. Add ``'NoDisplay=true'`` to the *.desktop* file
+3. Add ``'NoDisplay=true'`` to the *.desktop* file<br>
    Used this for the caffeine app that install caffeine and caffeine indicator, but only caffeine indicator is needed to launch the app

 ## Disable/enable middle click paste in Gnome
 *Tweaks > Keyboard & Mouse > disable Middle Click Paste*

 ## Give .blend files their own icon
-1. Change the icon's name to the mimetype of the file *right click file > properties > type* (in my case *'application-x-blender.svg'*)
+1. Change the icon's name to the mimetype of the file *right click file > properties > type* (in my case *'application-x-blender.svg'*)<br>
    The mimetype for blender is *'application/x-blender'*, but for the file you need to replace the '/' with a '-' so it becomes ``'application-x-blender'``

-2. Move the icon to the correct folder: ``$ sudo mv '/home/hanne/Documents/Linux/Zorin OS/Theming/Mimetype Icons/blend files/application-x-blender.svg' '/usr/share/icons/Zorin/scalable/mimetypes/'``
+2. Move the icon to the correct folder: ``$ sudo mv '/home/hanne/Documents/Linux/Zorin OS/Theming/Mimetype Icons/blend files/application-x-blender.svg' '/usr/share/icons/Zorin/scalable/mimetypes/'``<br>
    If the folder does not yet exist, you may create it

-4. Update icon caches: ``$ sudo update-icon-caches /usr/share/icons/Zorin/``
+4. Update icon caches: ``$ sudo update-icon-caches /usr/share/icons/Zorin/``<br>
    If you don't use the default theme (or another distro), replace the 'Zorin' in the commands with the folder of your theme